PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Experiments

 \subsection{Main Results}

-\paragraph{Performance Comparison} We evaluate PIRA against the baseline and Thomas methods.
+\paragraph{Performance Comparison} We evaluate PIRA against the baseline and Thomas~\cite{truong2023thomas} methods.
 The baseline employs simple concatenation of questions and answers, and Thomas method performs sampling using different dropout masks (dropout rate = 0.25) with 4 forward passes, as described in Thomas's paper.

+In addition, we conducted further experiments comparing PIRA with WARM~\cite{rame2024warm} following the methodology proposed in the original paper.
+Checkpoints were saved after the 1st, 2nd, and 3rd epochs, and the final reward model was obtained by averaging the parameters of these three checkpoints.

-Thomas$^*$ denotes applying preference-oriented instruction reformulation to Thomas, as done in PIRA.
-As shown in Table~\ref{tab:performance}, PIRA consistently outperforms both baseline and Thomas methods on average.
+As shown in Table~\ref{tab:performance}, $^*$ denotes the corresponding method augmented with preference-oriented instruction reformulation, as used in PIRA.
+The results in the table indicate that PIRA generally outperforms the baseline Thomas and WARM methods.

 \paragraph{Reward Hacking Mitigation} During PPO training, both the reward and policy models were trained using Qwen2.5-1.5B, while the gold reward model used Qwen2.5-7B.
 Training employed the Alpaca-farm dataset and used a small KL penalty (0.0005).
+For more experimental details and additional results, please refer to Appendix~\ref{sec:ppo_config}.
 In baseline PPO runs, we observed sharp spikes in KL divergence and rapid reward inflation (Figure~\ref{fig:baseline_vs_pira} and Figure~\ref{fig:thomas_vs_pira}).
 The gold rewards initially increase but later decline, indicating potential reward hacking.
 By contrast, PIRA-trained models keep the policy close to the data-supported region: KL divergence remains bounded, reward inflation is suppressed, and gold rewards improve monotonically over training rather than peaking early and collapsing.